ENG498-JCDD/Team3/src/wc-demographics-dash.md

 let snapChildrenMap = householdMappingFunc(childrenPerc)
 let finalChildrenData = stackedChildrenData(snapChildrenMap)

-function childHouseChart(finalChildrenData, {width}) {
+const childHouseChart = (finalChildrenData, {width}) => {
   return Plot.plot({
     title: "Types of SNAP Households with Children",
     //move the margin so the town names are not cut off marginLeft:150,
-  width: 1000,
+    // width: 1000,
-  height: 700,
+    // height: 700,
     x: {
       grid: true,
       label: "# of Households"
     },
     y: {
       grid: true,
       label: "Township",
     },
     color: {
       //shows the legend
       legend: true,
       scheme: "Observable10",
     },
     marks: [
       //barX puts the area name on the y axis.
 I chose this bc of how long the names are so I prevented a jumbled mess Plot.barX(finalChildrenData,
       //Used the last grouped dataset (the one grouped by area, type, and count) {
           y:"area",
           x:"count",
           //filling by type will create the separately colored sections for each type of family
           fill: "type",
           tip:true,
         }
       ),
       //adds an axis line
       Plot.ruleY([0]),
     ]
   })
 }
 ```
 <!-- SINGLE FEMALE FUNC -->